 If your business is making only a small income a year and you have no concern for legal protection, you are good to go operating as a sole proprietor.
 Keep in mind when I say income, I’m talking profits after expenses.
 Save yourself the time and money involved in paperwork and keep things simple.
 All you’ll need to file for income tax purposes is a Schedule C with your personal income tax return.
 You may still want to file a local DBA (doing business as) to use a name other than your own.

 If your business is making small profits, but you are concerned with legal protection, an LLC is THE choice for you.
 Keep in mind there are no tax benefits and there will be a little time and money involved in getting it started.
 The peace of mind with legal protection can be well worth the little extra effort.
-It also makes it easier to ensure business property and carry liability insurance.
-An LLC can also make a move to S corp easier when the time arrives for tax savings.
+It also makes it easier to insure business property and carry liability insurance.
+An LLC can also make the tax election to S Corp easier when the time arrives for tax savings.

 If you are making decent profits per year, you should strongly consider becoming an S Corp.
 You will get to enjoy the tax benefits and save yourself self-employment taxes.
 If you hear it’s not worth the headaches, then think again.
 This could be a real tax saver for you.
 Be in touch with a tax professional to see how it could help you.